Charles Manson: 1970s–1980s

 Manson was admitted to state prison from Los Angeles County on April 22, 1971, for seven counts of first-degree murder and one count of conspiracy to commit murder for the deaths of Abigail Ann Folger, Wojciech Frykowski, Steven Earl Parent, Sharon Tate Polanski, Jay Sebring, and Leno and Rosemary LaBianca.
-In 1972, the California Supreme Court ruled that the state's death penalty statutes was unconstitutional, and subsequently Manson was re-sentenced to life with the possibility of parole.
+In 1972, the California Supreme Court ruled that the state's death penalty statute was unconstitutional, and subsequently Manson was re-sentenced to life with the possibility of parole.
 His initial death sentence was modified to life on February 2, 1977.

 On December 13, 1971, Manson was convicted of first-degree murder in Los Angeles County Court for the July 25, 1969, death of musician Gary Hinman.
 He was also convicted of first-degree murder for the August 1969 death of Donald Shea.
 Following the 1972 decision of California v.
 Anderson, California's death sentences were ruled unconstitutional and that "any prisoner now under a sentence of death ... may file a petition for writ of habeas corpus in the superior court inviting that court to modify its judgment to provide for the appropriate alternative punishment of life imprisonment or life imprisonment without possibility of parole specified by statute for the crime for which he was sentenced to death."
 Manson was thus eligible to apply for parole after seven years' incarceration.
 His first parole hearing took place on November 16, 1978, at California Medical Facility in Vacaville, where his petition was rejected.

 Gerald Ford assassination attempt

 On September 5, 1975, the Family returned to national attention when Squeaky Fromme attempted to assassinate U.S. President Gerald Ford.
-The attempt took place in Sacramento, to which she and fellow Manson follower Sandra Good had moved so that they could be near Manson while he was incarcerated at Folsom State Prison.
+The attempt took place in Sacramento, to which Fromme and fellow Manson follower Sandra Good had moved so that they could be near Manson while he was incarcerated at Folsom State Prison.
 A subsequent search of the apartment shared by Fromme, Good, and another Family recruit turned up evidence that, coupled with later actions on the part of Good, resulted in Good's conviction for conspiring to send threatening communications through the United States mail service and for transmitting death threats by way of interstate commerce.
 The threats involved corporate executives and U.S. government officials vis-à-vis supposed environmental dereliction on their part.

 Fromme was sentenced to 15 years to life, becoming the first person sentenced under United States Code Title 18, chapter 84 (1965), which made it a federal crime to attempt to assassinate the President of the United States.
 In December 1987, Fromme, serving a life sentence for the assassination attempt, escaped briefly from Federal Prison Camp, Alderson in West Virginia.
 She was trying to reach Manson because she heard that he had testicular cancer; she was apprehended within days.
 She was released on parole from Federal Medical Center, Carswell on August 14, 2009.